sandialabs/Arcus/README.md

 The latest stable release of Arcus is [available on NuGet](https://www.nuget.org/packages/Arcus/).

-The latest documentation may be found on [ReadTheDocs](https://arcus.readthedocs.io/en/latest/).
+The latest [Arcus documentation](https://arcus.readthedocs.io/en/latest/) may be found on [ReadTheDocs](https://arcus.readthedocs.io/en/latest/).

 ## Usage

 At its heart Arcus is split amongst five separate interdependent units. _Types_, _Comparers_, _Converters_, _Math_, and _Utilities_.

-These units each work across `System.Net.IPAddress`, and Arcus's own `IPAddressRange`, and `Subnet`.
-Picking up on extra desired functionality where the standard C# libraries left off.
+These units each work across Arcus's `IPAddressRange`, `Subnet` and .NET's `System.Net.IPAddress`.
+Arcus adds extra desired functionality where the standard C# libraries left off.

 ### Types

 #### `Subnet`

 An IPv4 or IPv6 subnetwork representation - the work horse and original reason for the Arcus library.
 Outside the concept of the `Subnet` object, most everything else in Arcus is auxiliary and exists only in support of the `Subnet` object.
 That’s not to say that the remaining pieces of the Arcus library aren’t useful, on the contrary their utility can benefit a developer greatly.
-That said, once the `Subnet` is mastered the rest of Arcus should follow through nicely.

 A `Subnet` may be instantiated in several ways:

-To the most common ways to create a subnet is to construct it via a high and low `IPAddress` call the constructor `Subnet(IPAddress primary, IPAddress secondary)` This construct the smallest possible subnet that would contain both IP addresses typically the address specified are the Network and Broadcast addresses (lower and higher bounds) but this is not necessary.
-Addresses _MUST_ be the same address family (either Internetwork or InternetworkV6)
+The most common way to create a `Subnet` object is to construct it via a high and low `IPAddress` by calling the constructor `Subnet(IPAddress primary, IPAddress secondary)`.
+This constructs the smallest possible subnet that would contain both IP addresses.
+Typically the addresses specified are the Network and Broadcast addresses (lower and higher bounds of a subnet) but this is not necessary.
+Addresses _MUST_ be the same address family (either Internetwork or InternetworkV6).

 It is also possible to create a `Subnet` from an `IPAddress` and an `integer` based _route prefix_.
-Eg: `Subnet(IPAddress ipAddress, int routingPrefix)`
+Eg: `Subnet(IPAddress ipAddress, int routingPrefix)`.

-Likewise it may be desired to statically parse a subnet string with `Subnet.
-Parse(string input)` or it’s safe equivalent of `bool Subnet.TryParse(string input, out Subnet subnet)`.
+Likewise it may be desired to statically parse a subnet string with `Subnet.Parse(string input)` or it’s safe equivalent of `bool Subnet.TryParse(string input, out Subnet subnet)`

 For example, one could safely parse the `string` "192.168.1.0/16" via

 ```c#
 Subnet subnet;